BrianPugh/cookiecutter-esp32-webserver/README.md

 ![](assets/root.png)

-General features linked in the root route `/` for easy access.
+Features descrbied in this section are linked in the root route `/` for easy access.

 For admin endpoints, if the request has `text/html` in the `ACCEPT` field of the http header, then the server will respond with the webgui.
 Otherwise, JSON or